 Sometimes you might need to remove yourself from a situation where snooping is just too tempting.
 If you have a habit of always checking your husband’s phone when he goes to bed at night, make it a new habit to pick up a book during that time, or power his device down and put it in another room.
 When you feel the urge to open his email, go for a walk or remove yourself from the room for 10 minutes.
 Staying out of tempting situations can keep you out of trouble.

 Searching your boyfriend’s phone or computer may have had a payout.
 When you have found things in the past and your partner doesn’t come clean, then you need to come clean about what you know.
-If you have found incriminating things before and never addressed it, your secure attachment has suffered a deep wound.
+If you have found incriminating things before and never addressed them, your secure attachment has suffered a deep wound.
 Talking openly about it with your partner and the help of a counselor can help you evaluate if you both want to stay in the relationship — and how to make it healthier if you both agree to work on staying together.

 If you are snooping, there are some trust issues in your relationship.
 If you want to salvage the relationship, sometimes getting help from a professional will guide you in the right direction and you can stop snooping.
 A counselor or marriage and family therapist can help you build trust and stop the desire to snoop.